 Northstar Church of Blacksburg, Virginia called me to be their pastor in May 2009 after their founding pastor retired in 2008.
 We moved to the Commonwealth of Virginia that July.
 Since then, we’ve been blessed and stunned at God’s gracious work in our new church family.
 With an emphasis on “Don’t go to church; Be the church,” we are humbled and excited about the work of Christ in the New River Valley which contains three colleges (including Virginia Tech) and a medical school.

 ily and gratitude for life.
 These days, she’s working at Northstar as an administrative assistant.
-Sam is 15 and into all things sports and outdoors.
+Sam is 16 and into all things sports and outdoors.
 He is now taller than I am, but I keep reminding him I have “old man strength.”
-Adelyn, 13, is our dancer/comedian/softball player/musician/swimmer.
+Adelyn, 14, is our creative/comedian/softball player/musician/swimmer.
 Our house is never dull.

 In 2012, I completed a project I’d worked on for about four years, and it was published as Super Center Savior on December 18, 2012.
 I’d be flattered if you bought it and left a comment somewhere!

 I hope this blog is an encouragement to you on your own “journey!”